keshavbansal015/treebeard/README.md

 ```bash
 go run -race . -oramnodeid <id> -rpcport <rpcport> -replicaid <replicaid> -raftport <raftport>
 ```
+You can provide a `-joinaddr` for the followers to join the leader.
 ### Running the Jaeger Backend
 To run the Jaeger backend, use Docker Compose:
 ```bash